harvard-lil/perma/developer.md

 If you're working on an email related task, the contents of emails should be dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.

+### Mirroring

+Perma uses a mirroring system in which one server handles logged-in users and content creation, and a set of mirrors help to serve archived content.
+A load balancer routes traffic between them.
+The net effect is that http://users.perma.cc is served by one server, while http://perma.cc may be served by any randomly selected mirror.

+For development, we simulate Perma's network by running a simple load balancer on the local machine at \*.perma.dev:8000.
+The load balancer routes requests to users.perma.dev:8000 to the main Django dev server running on port :8001, and requests to perma.dev:8000 to a mirror Django dev server running on port :8002.

+To set that up, first edit your hosts file (/etc/hosts or \system32\drivers\etc\hosts) to add the following line:

+    127.0.0.1    *.perma.dev

+(If you're using Vagrant, this should happen on your host machine.
+The rest happens in the guest machine.)

+Edit your settings.py:

+    MIRRORING_ENABLED = True
+    HOST = 'perma.dev'

+Install Twisted:

+    pip install twisted

+Create the mirror database (the default root password if you're using the Vagrant image is 'root'):

+    mysql -u root -p
+	mysql> create database perma_mirror character set utf8; grant all on perma_mirror.* to perma@'localhost' identified by 'perma';

+Perma syncs the main server and the mirrors on a schedule.
+You can simulate the sync at any time by running this command:

+    mysqldump -uperma -p --ignore-table=perma.perma_linkuser perma | mysql -uperma -p perma_mirror

+Once everything's set up, you can launch the simple load balancer and two Django dev servers:

+    python manage.py runmirror

+You can edit the codebase normally and each server will incorporate your changes.
+Remember that if you want the mirror server to see database updates, you'll have to re-run the mysqldump command each time.

 ### Working with Celery